Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Data and methodology

-We find 183 spec-$z$ confirmed galaxies and 314 photo-$z$ candidate members.
-Based on these newly identified members, we update the galaxy overdensity using the mapping code from \cite{Brinch2023}, from which the updated overdensity contours are shown in Fig.~\ref{fig:col-img}.
-We note that given the uncertainty of photometric redshifts (\cref{fig:photz_specz}), it is impossible to distinguish if photo-$z$ candidate members belong to the Vine or the Leaf, so we treat all candidate members as members of the whole structure.
+We found 183 spec-$z$ confirmed galaxies and 314 photo-$z$ candidate members.
+Based on these newly identified members, we updated the galaxy overdensity using the weighted adaptive kernel (WAK) mapping code from \citet{Brinch2023}.
+In short, WAK iteratively computes the galaxy surface density field taking photometric redshift uncertainty into account in fixed kernels at the positions of the galaxies, over a grid search of kernel widths from 0.0001-0.1 deg.
+In this work, the optimal global kernel width is $18.5"$ ($140.7\,{\rm pkpc}$).
+The updated overdensity contours are shown in Fig.~\ref{fig:col-img}.
+We note that given the uncertainty of photometric redshifts (\cref{fig:photz_specz}), it is impossible to distinguish if photo-$z$ candidate members belong to the Vine or the Leaf, so we treated all candidate members as members of the whole structure.